SnowNooDLe/TIGr-Python-Parser/README.md

 ## Josiah and Tom Points and Reasoning:

 * Interactive Front-End x2

+	* More Functional
+	* Allows the user to input commands one by one instead of from a text file.

 * Command Line Switches x2

+	* More Functional
+	* Allows for multiple outputs at the same time

 * Outputs with TKinter x2

+	* More Functional
+	* Even more Functionality with Drawing Shapes

 * Supports Piping and Scripting x2

+	* More Flexible
+	* Allows the user to Pipe in a file and Output it to multiple Drawers

 ## Josiah and Marcus Points and Reasoning: